justinjakowski/caf-samples/dt-to-labs.md

 <!-- cSpell:ignore deltadan contoso contoso's host vcenter contosodc NSGs agentless -->

 # Moving DevTest to Azure using DevTest Labs (Scenario)
-This article demonstrates how the fictional company Contoso rehosts their DevTest environment for two applications running on VMware VMs, by migrating to Azure VMs.
+This article demonstrates how the fictional company Contoso moves their DevTest environment to Azure using DevTest Labs.

 ## Migration Options